 She served as writer-in-residence at Salem College, Winston Salem, NC in January 2011.
 She now regularly teaches in Chatham University’s MFA and Food Studies programs.

 Over the years, Sherrie has led interdisciplinary writing workshops in many arts institutions, including Carnegie Museum of Art and Silver Eye Center for Photography.
 She often helps curate literary programs in alternative settings, such as Wood-Fired Words with UnSmoke Art Space in Braddock, Pa. and as part of Jill Larson’s Mean Girls exhibition at Space Gallery in Pittsburgh.

-Sherrie is a regular food columnist for Pittsburgh Quarterly magazine, writes a monthly food-lit column, “Eat Drink Book” for PANK magazine, and has food essays in Superstition Review and Fried Walleye and Cherry Pie: Midwestern Writers on Food.
+Sherrie is a regular food columnist for Pittsburgh Quarterly magazine, writes occasional food essays for the Pittsburgh Post-Gazette and has food essays in Superstition Review and Fried Walleye and Cherry Pie: Midwestern Writers on Food.

 A freelance writer and editor, she lives on the South Side of Pittsburgh with her husband, Rick Schweikert.
 She is hard at work on a bunch of new stories and a second novel.